Learn to blanch vegetables for dehydrating or freezing with these easy step by step directions for three different ways to blanch vegetables.

 Root vegetables (except radishes or onions or garlic) should be cooked or blanched first.
 You can cook/roast sweet potatoes, beets, rutabagas, and turnips, put them in the fridge for a few hours, then slice or dice them.

-Blanching many vegetables before dehydrating is a good idea, but for some, you can make the choice to do it or not.
+Blanching many vegetables before dehydrating is a good idea, but for some, you can choose to do it or not.

 Typically these are the kinds of foods you might already eat raw anyway.
 They can include